Paul Henderson: Photographs from the Civil Rights Era

 September 19, 2019 - May 24, 2020

 The Goucher College Library is excited to announce the exhibition Paul Henderson: Photographs from the Civil Rights Era opening September 19, 2019.
 This traveling exhibit from the collections of the Maryland Historical Society features images by Baltimore photojournalist Paul Henderson (1899-1988).
-As the Afro-American’s first photographer and later a free-lance photographer, Henderson captured life in Baltimore during the 1940s to 1960s.
+As one of the Baltimore Afro-American’s first photographer and later a free-lance photographer, Henderson captured life in Baltimore during the 1940s to 1960s.
 While Henderson’s collection includes over 7,000 photographs, the exhibit at Goucher will feature a selection of images that visually documents the African American community and subjects including NAACP activities, protests, Morgan State University, athletic events, businesses, church groups, and everyday life in Baltimore during the Civil Rights era.
+For more information contact email@example.com.

 Level 4 of the Sanford J. Ungar Athenaeum at Goucher College.
-For directions and a campus map, click here.
+The Visiting the Library webpage has directions to the Library, parking information, and a campus map.

 The exhibit is open to the public Monday to Friday 10am - 5pm and Saturday and Sunday noon-5pm during normal library operations.
 Please check the library hours before planning your visit.
-You can find them here on the library’s webpage. (scroll down, on the left)
+You can find them on the library’s homepage.

 Thurgood Marshall, Dr. Lillie Mae Carroll Jackson, and Pearl Bailey are some familiar faces in Henderson’s photographs; however, many of Henderson’s subjects are unidentified.
 In conjunction with the Maryland Historical Society initiative to raise awareness of the collection and identify people and places, QR codes printed on exhibit labels will take smartphone users to an online survey where they can type in names and other information.
 Print identification forms will also be available.